buildkite/docs/pages/plugins/using.md

 ## Using YAML anchors with plugins

-YAML anchors allow you to identify an item with an anchor, also known as an alias.
-They allow us to then reference this azlias whenever we want to refer to the *thing* they are an alias for.
-The following example removes the need to repeat the plugin configuration on each individual step, provided the desired configuration is the same.
+YAML anchors enable you to identify an item with an anchor, also known as an _alias_.
+You can then reference the anchor when referring to that item.

+The following example uses a YAML anchor (`docker`) to remove the need to repeat the same plugin configuration on each step:

 ```yml
 common: